nhuvan/nhuvan.github.io/_pages/home.md

 ### Research Grants:

 + 2026-2029 : ANR EnACA project on AI-based multimodal understanding of comics, manga, and related art forms.
-The research focuses on generalizable instance segmentation under visual style and domain shif (PI).
+The research focuses on generalizable instance segmentation under visual style and domain shift (PI).
 + 2023-2026: grant CIFRE with <span style="color:blue">[IMPACT](https://sas-impact.fr/en/)</span>.
 (Co-PI)
 + 2023-2026: APR Optimedias (Artificial intelligence for the benefit of precision medicine in neuropsychiatry and infectiology) funded by the Region Centre-Val-de-Loire, France.
 + 2022-2025 : ANR ASTRID ROV-Chasseur on weakly supervised learning and efficient deep models for robotic vision.
 (PI)